DigitalPublishingToolkit/OurCommons/md/08IaioneFoster.md

-Second, cities and many of their resources are what we might call “constructed” commons, the result of emergent social processes and institutional design^23^.
-As with knowledge commons, the urban commons often require the creation of governance or management structures that allow for not only the sharing of existing resources but also the production of new resources which will be shared by a group or community of actors^23^.
-The process of constructing a commons — what some refer to as “commoning” — involves a collaborative process of bringing together a wide spectrum of actors that work together^25^ to co-design and co-produce shared, common goods and services at different scales^24^.
-They can be created at the scale of the city, the district, the neighborhood, or the block level.
+Second, cities and many of their resources are what we might call “constructed” commons, the result of emergent social processes and institutional design.^23^ As with knowledge commons, the urban commons often require the creation of governance or management structures that allow for not only the sharing of existing resources but also the production of new resources which will be shared by a group or community of actors.^23^ The process of constructing a commons — what some refer to as “commoning” — involves a collaborative process of bringing together a wide spectrum of actors that work together to co-design and co-produce shared, common goods and services at different scales.^24,25^ They can be created at the scale of the city, the district, the neighborhood, or the block level.

 Third, cities do not exist in a pre-political space.
-Rather, cities are heavily regulated environments and thus any attempt to bring the commons to the city must confront the law and politics of the city^11^.
-Managing and creating urban common resources most often requires changing or tweaking (or even hacking, in a sense) the regulation of public and private property and working through the administrative branches of local government to enable and/or protect collaborative forms of resource management.
-Legal and property experimentation is thus a core feature of constructing different kinds of urban commons^26^.
+Rather, cities are heavily regulated environments and thus any attempt to bring the commons to the city must confront the law and politics of the city.^11^ Managing and creating urban common resources most often requires changing or tweaking (or even hacking, in a sense) the regulation of public and private property and working through the administrative branches of local government to enable and/or protect collaborative forms of resource management.
+Legal and property experimentation is thus a core feature of constructing different kinds of urban commons.^26^

-Fourth, cities are incredibly complex and socially diverse systems which bring together not only many different types of resources but also many types of people^27^.
-Because of this diversity and the presence of often thick local (and sublocal) politics, social and economic tensions and conflicts occur at a much higher rate and pace than many natural environments.
+Fourth, cities are incredibly complex and socially diverse systems which bring together not only many different types of resources but also many types of people.^27^ Because of this diversity and the presence of often thick local (and sublocal) politics, social and economic tensions and conflicts occur at a much higher rate and pace than many natural environments.
 The economic and political complexity of cities also means that governance of urban commons cannot be just about communities governing themselves.
-Rather, collective governance of urban commons almost always involves some forms of nested governance — perhaps involving other levels of government^28^ — and in most cases cooperation with other urban actors and sectors.
+Rather, collective governance of urban commons almost always involves some forms of nested governance — perhaps involving other levels of government — and in most cases cooperation with other urban actors and sectors.^28^

 ## Design Principles for the Urban Commons